 From a financial reporting perspective, the biggest issues may lie with what is to come for the 2021 fiscal year end, as governments address the first full year of spending in the COVID-19 environment.
 In addition, governments must account for additional measures of financial support provided to individuals and businesses.
 The historical nature of the pandemic is challenging the assumptions finance functions have traditionally made and is requiring a rethink of financial reporting.

 How are governments doing in their efforts to enhance financial reporting?
-KPMG held discussions in November 2020 with senior personnel from 11 government finance functions from around the world outside of the Crown Dependencies to understand the impacts of COVID-19 on their financial reporting.
+KPMG held discussions in November 2020 with senior personnel from 11 government finance functions from around the world to understand the impacts of COVID-19 on their financial reporting.
 We consulted financial statements for an additional four governments issued since the pandemic, to consider how the pandemic has impacted accounting policy choices and financial statement presentation.

 Throughout this document, "we", "KPMG", "us" and "our" refers to the global organization or to one or more of the member firms of KPMG International Limited ("KPMG International"), each of which is a separate legal entity.
 KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.

 Stay up to date with what matters to you